 Also, HaloSep can be adapted to varied sizes of incineration plants and can be built locally.

-The plant completed its final test period in April, and the process is now available on the international market.
+The plant in April, and the process is now available on the international market.
 The team has started collaborating with several potential customers in Sweden and elsewhere and is seeing a lot of interest in the solution.

 The project supports the EU’s Waste Framework Directive, which calls on Member States to recycle 50% of their municipal and 70% of their construction waste.
 It also contributes to the EU’s Circular Economy Action Plan, a key element of the European Green Deal.